Raphael-Boichot/Neo-Geo-Sengoku-2-Red-Blood/README.md

 - Custom codes to swap palettes in P ROMs.
 - Custom codes to generate and chain IPS scripts.
 - Custom codes to convert RGB color to 16 bits Neo Geo colors.
 - MS Paint to edit tilesets because this is the best tool ever created on Earth (and it manages transparent layers).
-About 500 tiles have been bloodified in the conversion.
+About 500 tiles have been painfully bloodified by hand, pixel per pixel, in the conversion.
 - Spriter ressources to check for inconsistencies in colors and planning the quantity of work.
 - Custom codes to inject the MVS ROM modifications into the NGCD version automatically.
 - Rince and repeat with all characters.